laravel/framework/readme.md

 - Migrated to ircmaxell's [password-compat](http://github.com/ircmaxell/password_compat) library for PHP 5.5 forward compatibility on hashes.
 No backward compatibility breaks.
 - Inflector migrated to L4.
 Eloquent models now assume their table names if one is not specified.
 New helpers `str_plural` and `str_singular`.
+- Improved `Route::controller` so that `URL::action` may be used with RESTful controllers.